judyboon/BASS/README.md

 ## Code
 ### Compilation
+BASS is implemented using C++.
 Use Makefile to compile the source code to an executable file.
 It requires installation of GNU Scientific Library (GSL).
 Please make sure the library has been installed in your OS.